 There is no simple answer that fits every situation.
 Each alternative has advantages and disadvantages based on your individual circumstances.
 Generally, leases are promoted as having lower monthly payments.
 However, remember that every benefit comes at a cost.

 The only recommendation we can offer is that you should consult an expert, such as an accountant, to help you make the correct determination.
 This is the most important financial decision you will make during the startup phase, and it’s essential to get it right.
 While using an accountant can be expensive, it will likely save you money in the long term.

-2. Financing Operations and Growth
+2. Financing operations and growth

 Once your equipment is in place, you need to focus on the expenses of running your trucking company.
-Trucking companies can be cashflow intensive.
+Trucking companies can be cash flow intensive.
 You need funds to cover the business’s expenses, such as rent, insurance, truck, trailer, fuel, and repairs.
-However, most owner operators start their companies with a small cash reserve and quickly run into problems.
+However, most owner-operators start their companies with a small cash reserve and quickly run into problems.

-a) Net-30 payments vs. Quick pays
+a) Net-30 payments vs. quick pays

 This payment cycle has important implications for your business.
 Your trucking company must cover the expense of picking up and delivering the load out of its cash reserves.
 Then, you have to wait a month to get paid by your client.
-Sooner or later, you may run into cash flow issues, especially if you are growing quickly.
+Sooner or later, you may experience cash flow issues, especially if you are growing quickly.

 b) Financing operations

 Dealing with net-30 payments can limit your ability to grow.
 You can take on only as many clients as your cash reserves allows.
 Otherwise, you could face serious problems that jeopardize your company.
 One effective way to solve this situation is to use freight factoring.